cp-algorithms/cp-algorithms/src/string/manacher.md

     }\_\text{try moving here}
     $$

-    It is shown on the illustration that, though the palindrome with center $j$ could be larger and go outside the "outer" palindrome, in the position $i$ we can use only the part that entirely fits into the "outer" palindrome.
-But the answer for the position $i$ can be much longer that this part, so next we'll run our trivial algorithm that will try to grow it outside our "outer" palindrome, i. e. to the region "try moving here".
+    It is shown in the illustration that though the palindrome with center $j$ could be larger and go outside the "outer" palindrome, but with $i$ as the center we can use only the part that entirely fits into the "outer" palindrome.
+But the answer for the position $i$ ($d_1[i]$) can be much bigger that this part, so next we'll run our trivial algorithm that will try to grow it outside our "outer" palindrome, i. e. to the region "try moving here".

-At the end, it's necessary to remind that we should not forget to update the values $(l, r)$ after calculating each $d_1[i]$.
+Again, we should not forget to update the values $(l, r)$ after calculating each $d_1[i]$.

 Also we'll repeat that the algorithm was described to calculate the array for odd palindromes $d_1[]$, the algorithm is similar for the array of even palindromes $d_2[]$.
+The required modifications can be seen in the code below.

 ## Complexity of Manacher's algorithm

 At the first glance it's not obvious that this algorithm has linear time complexity, because we often run the naive algorithm while searching the answer for a particular position.

-But more careful analysis shows that the algorithm is linear however.
-We need to mention [Z-function building algorithm](/string/z-function.html) which looks similar to this algorithm and also works in linear time.
+However, a more careful analysis shows that the algorithm is linear.
+In fact, [Z-function building algorithm](/string/z-function.html), which looks similar to this algorithm, also works in linear time.

-Actually, we can notice that every iteration of trivial algorithm makes $r$ increase by one.
+We can notice that every iteration of trivial algorithm increases $r$ by one.
 Also $r$ cannot be decreased during the algorithm.
 So, trivial algorithm will make $O(n)$ iterations in total.

-Also, other parts of Manacher's algorithm work obviously in linear time, we get $O(n)$ time complexity.
+Also, other parts of Manacher's algorithm work obviously in linear time.
+Thus, we get $O(n)$ time complexity.

 ## Implementation of Manacher's algorithm